SterlingIvey/swing_scout/README.md

 ## Features

-- **Player Analysis**: Analyze player performance data to predict future outcomes.
+- **Player Analysis**: Analyze player performance trend data to predict future outcomes.
 - **Team Recommendations**: Get recommendations on which players to pick based on various criteria such as performance, injury status, and upcoming matches.
 - **Dynamic Updates**: Stay updated with the latest player stats and news.